KusalRathnayake/Prediction-and-Inference-of-Concrete-Compressive-Strength-using-Regression-Analysis/README.md

 3. Use weighted least square method for model improvement
 4. Use variable selection methods such as forward and backward selection
 5. Use k-fold cross validation for model validation

+#### Dataset

+This dataset consists of 1030 observations with 8 quantitative predictor variables and one quantitative response variable.
+In this dataset, the actual concrete compressive strength for a given mixture under a specific age was determined and recorded.
+This data set was obtained from UCI machine learning repository.
+The aim of the project would be “to predict and make inference on concrete compressive strength using the 8 predictor variables.
+All the variables are described below.

+Predictor Variables: (Amount of kg in a m^3 mixture)

+1. Cement (cmt)
+2. Blast Furnace Slag (bfs)
+3. Fly Ash (flya)
+4. Water (wtr)
+5. Superplasticizer (spl)
+6. Coarse Aggregate (ca)
+7. Fine Aggregate (fa)
+8. Age - Age of the mixture (number of days)

+Dependent Variable: Concrete Compressive Strength(CCS) - measured in MPa (megapascal)